Yoruba council urges Tinubu to establish national youth dev commission

 By Adeola Badru

-The President of the Yoruba Council Worldwide, YCW, Aare Oladotun Hassan, has urged President Bola Tinubu to establish a national youth development commission, lamenting that the Ministry of Youth and Sports Development has not delivered on their core mandate since inception.
+The President of the Yoruba Council Worldwide, YCW, Aare Oladotun Hassan, has urged President Bola Tinubu to establish a national youth development commission, lamenting that the Ministry of Youth and Sports Development has not delivered on its core mandate since its inception.

 Hassan, however, appreciated NYAN for the honour and pledged adequate support for the development of the youth community.